Moving Beyond Anecdotes: Making Data Driven Decisions to Adapt to Climate Change

 • Pest Management: disease vectors, field monitoring/scouting, prevention, weather monitoring

 Each year, we have observed the weather patterns changing, and as the weather becomes more extreme, we observe more significant negative impacts on our crops.
-We have experienced the loss of important crops over the last several years making it it is increasingly difficult to run a viable farm business.
+We have experienced the loss of important crops over the last several years making it increasingly difficult to run a viable farm business.
 Our current ability to assess these changes in weather and its impacts depends on photographs, anecdotes and limited access to current and past weather data from remote sites.
 These disparate sets of data make it difficult to assess and correlate how extreme weather events affect the health and quality of our crops.
 Our grant proposal would allow us to collect weather data specific to our farm and tie that data to aerial imagery collected on a regular basis.
 Combining aerial imagery and site specific weather data will allow us to: a) correlate the responses of our crops at different stages of growth to various weather events and the conditions following those events and b) make better, more informed decisions on how to respond.
 We will share both our process and results with farms in our region and help advise them on where these technologies might fit into their farms.

 1. Evaluate the impact of extreme weather events on crop growth, crop health and crop quality, and identify predictive signs that can impact future crop planning.